 Digital assets explained

 Digital assets refers to owned material that can be stored digitally

 'Digital assets' is a blanket term to cover everything that you own or have rights over that can be stored in a digital format.
 The range of material covered by the term is extensive and growing, and includes:

 Digital assets can be created in a number of ways, including computers, digital cameras and audio systems, mobile phones and scanners.

-Some digital assets can themselves be digitally protected by encoding, encryption or watermarking.
-This is designed to prevent unauthorised use of assets such as photographs, films, music or software that is licensed to a third party.
+Some digital assets can be digitally protected by encoding, encryption or watermarking.
+These methods are designed to prevent unauthorised use of assets such as photographs, films, music or software that is licensed to a third party.

-Some of these systems are designed for 'copy once, use many' - so that an asset may, for example, be downloaded once, but subsequently stored and used freely.
+Some of these protections are designed for 'copy once, use many' approach - so that an asset may, for example, be downloaded once, but subsequently stored and used freely.
 This is usually the case with software or entertainment products.
-In other cases assets can be downloaded on a time-limited basis - for example, for trial use of a digital product.
+In other cases, assets can be downloaded on a time-limited basis - for example, for trial use of a digital product.